yakupatici/brain_scan_tumor/brain_scan_detector/README.md

 # Brain Scan Tumor Detector (Frontend)

-A frontend web application for visualizing the detection of tumors in brain scan images (CT or MRI).
+A frontend web application for visualizing the detection of tumors in brain scan images (BT).

 ## Overview